-- It is not possible to modify or delete the built-in device certificates. - Resetting the Skype for Business phone to factory defaults will not affect the built-in device certificates at all.
-The built-in device certificates and associated private keys are stored on the Skype for Business phone in its non-volatile memory as part of the manufacturing process. - Resetting the Skype for Business phone to factory defaults will delete custom certificates by default.
+- It is not possible to modify or delete the built-in device certificates. - Resetting the phone to factory defaults will not affect the built-in device certificates at all.
+The built-in device certificates and associated private keys are stored on the phone in its non-volatile memory as part of the manufacturing process. - Resetting the phone to factory defaults will delete custom certificates by default.
 But this feature is determined by the value of the parameter "phone_setting.reserve_certs_enable".
-For more information on the configuration parameter, refer to Yealink_Skype_for_Business_Edition_HD_IP_Phones_Description_of_Configuration_Parameters_in CFG_Files.
+For more information on the configuration parameter, refer to Yealink_Skype_for_Business_Edition_HD_IP_Phones_Description_of_Configuration_Parameter rs_in_CFG_Files.